microgenlab/porefile/README.md

 Other control options:
     --isDemultiplexed             Set this flag to avoid Demultiplex sub-workflow.
-If set, each fastq file is processed as a different barcode.
+If set, each fastq file is --removeChimeras              Set this flag to activate the chimera-removing step with Yacrd. processed as a different barcode.
     --noNanoplot                  Set this flag to avoid QCheck sub-workflow.
     --noSpeciesPolishing          Avoid the polishing sub-workflow.